 The consolidated balance sheet of CompX International Inc. and Subsidiaries (collectively, the "Company") at December 31, 2004 has been condensed from the Company's audited consolidated financial statements at that date.
-The consolidated balance sheet at March 31, 2005 and the consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the interim periods ended March 31, 2004 and 2005 have been prepared by the Company, without audit.
+The consolidated balance sheet at June 30, 2005 and the consolidated statements of income, comprehensive income, stockholders' equity and cash flows for the interim periods ended June 30, 2004 and 2005 have been prepared by the Company, without audit.
 In the opinion of management, all adjustments, consisting only of normal recurring adjustments, necessary to present fairly the consolidated financial position, results of operations and cash flows have been made.
 The results of operations for the interim periods are not necessarily indicative of the operating results for a full year or of future operations.
 Certain information normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") has been condensed or omitted.
 The accompanying consolidated financial statements should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2004 (the "2004 Annual Report").
+Certain reclassifications have been made to prior year balances to conform to the current year presentation.